bitprj/Bitcamp-DevOps/week 1/homework/issues/jest.md

   - The test should run on both a push and a pull request made to the master branch.
   - Ubuntu-latest should be used

+*note: don't worry about the package.json and package-lock.json files, just incluce them in the main portion of your repository.*

 If you're stuck, here are some hints:

 <details><summary> Hint #1!</summary>